-The scheme of work for MFL ensures the relevant aspects of the National Curriculum are covered.
-It will link to the other areas of the curriculum where it makes sense to do so.
+French is the chosen MFL language at Fairchildes, and lessons are delivered using the 'Language Angels' scheme of work.
+The scheme of work ensures the relevant aspects of the National Curriculum are covered and provides comprehensive and detailed lessons to help teachers deliver high quality MFL lessons.
+The curriculum links to the other areas of the curriculum where it makes sense to do so.

-Each year group will teach a number of specified objectives (listed in the scheme of work) which build on the knowledge of previous years, and which are designed to increase pupils' understanding of the language taught.
+Each year group will teach a number of specific objectives (listed in the scheme of work) which build on the knowledge of previous years, and which are designed to increase pupils' understanding of the language taught.